MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 This specialization focuses more specifically on natural science-oriented psychology courses and how the environment around an organism can be modified to change behavior.

-B.S. in Psychology—Behavioral and Cognitive Neuroscience
+B.S. in Psychology—Behavioral & Cognitive Neuroscience

 This specialization focuses on natural science-oriented psychology courses and allows students to take limited approved non-psychology courses relevant to contemporary neuroscience.